spacemeshos/POET-OLD/protocol.md

 Generating a proof involves computing the labels of the siblings on the path from a leaf to the DAG root where some of these siblings are in DAG layers with height > m.
 These labels are not stored by the prover and need to be computed when a proof is generated.
 The following algorithm describes how to compute these siblings:

 1. For each node_id included in the input challenge, compute the node id of the node n.
 The node on the path from node_id to the root at DAG level m

 2. Construct the DAG rooted at node n.
 When the label of a sibling on the path from node_id to the root is computed as part of the DAG construction, add it to the list of sibling labels on the path from node_id to the root

+---
+## Tal's Additional Notes
+1. There's no reason to explicitly include node labels in the  proofs; they are a deterministic function of the challenge.
+The verifier needs to compute them anyway, so omitting them doesn't cost anything (actually, it even saves the verifier the step of comparing them).
+You also don't need to include \phi, since the verifier already has that value.
+2. In a similar vein, I think using a keyed database to store labels is suboptimal.
+You can store labels in the order in which they are computed, and given a label reconstruct its index easily: idx = sum of sizes of the subtrees under the left-siblings on path to root + node's own subtree.
+The size of a subtree under a node is simply 2^{height+1}-1.
+  This definitely uses less memory, and I think it could be faster than a hash table (since it's a few additions and shift operations).
+3. Why are we using json? and base64?!
+This is a very verbose format, and we care about communication costs quite a bit.
+How about protobufs instead?
+4. I think we should write a verifier implementation ourselves (possibly keeping it as a cloud-based black box until the prover code is submitted, to ensure it's independent).